Searching for details:

 Published: 2001 August 10

-During 2001, in an effort to save money on the virtually stalled development of the Russian segment of the International Space Station, ISS, Khrunichev proposed to use the FGB-2 spacecraft as a base for Universal Docking Module, USM.
+During 2001, in an effort to save money on the virtually stalled development of the Russian segment of the International Space Station, GKNPTs Khrunichev proposed to use the FGB-2 spacecraft as a base for the Universal Docking Module, USM.
 The USM would serve as a hub for up to three Russian research modules; however, work on the USM module all but stopped due to lack of funds.

 The concept of using the FGB-2 as a Universal Docking Module had been considered in previous years, however the amount of work required for modifying the module for the task would have not justify the effort.
 For example, the transfer compartment on FGB-2 had to be repositioned and equipped with three additional docking ports to receive future science modules.
 However by 2001, Khrunichev officials argued that in light of the financial situation at the time, Russia had no chance of building any of its science modules during the station lifetime.